Spot Rebalancing in Presto¶

 overrides.
 If this example setting is used, Qubole inspects for a skewed <short-lived compute instances> ratio every hour instead of 30 minutes.

-Qubole has improved Spot Rebalancer to handle cluster composition where all minimum nodes are spot nodes or all nodes (including the master node) are spot nodes (that is a Spot-only cluster).
+Qubole has improved Spot Rebalancer to handle cluster composition where all minimum nodes are spot nodes or all nodes (including the coordinator node) are spot nodes (that is a Spot-only cluster).

 Using very small values for